top of page

 Emotional Blunting

-It is proven that sensitive people are strongly affected by medication.³ A study conducted by Eliane and Arthur Aron, among others, proved that “the higher a study participant’s HSP score the more intense their reactions to medications”.
+It is proven that sensitive people are strongly affected by medication.³ A study conducted by Elaine and Arthur Aron, among others, proved that “the higher a study participant’s HSP score the more intense their reactions to medications."

-Furthermore, it is shown that those who experience sensitivity to medication will also show more signs of adverse effects, which means highly sensitive people are at an increased risk for side effects.
+Furthermore, it is shown that those who experience sensitivity to medication will also show more signs of adverse effects, which means highly sensitive people are at an increased risk for side effects.³

-In my experience with antidepressants as an HSP, normal doses are very strong, and it feels like they put me in the body of a non-HSP, but still with my sensitive mind.
-What I mean by this is that my capacity to be sensitive or rather display the traits of my sensitivity were wiped out.
-I noticed an inability to be as empathetic and connect with people as deeply and emotionally.
-While depression and anxiety were certainly reduced, there was a dimness in my life during that time because of my inability to feel emotion.
+In my experience with antidepressants as an HSP, normal doses are very strong, and it feels like they put me in the body of a non-HSP, but they keep my sensitive mind.
+So, I still felt like myself internally but my actions didn't always reflect that, especially socially because I had a hard time being empathetic and connecting with people as deeply or emotionally.
+While depression and anxiety were certainly reduced, there was a dimness in my life during that time because of my inability to feel my full range of emotion.

-Part of the reason I experienced this effect on my emotions was because of a common side effect of antidepressants known as emotional blunting.⁵ According to NeuroLaunch, Emotional blunting is “a state where a person experiences a reduced ability to feel or express emotions, both positive and negative”.⁶
+Part of the reason I experienced this effect on my emotions was because of a common side effect of antidepressants known as emotional blunting.
+According to NeuroLaunch, Emotional blunting is “a state where a person experiences a reduced ability to feel or express emotions, both positive and negative."

 Highly sensitive people can be particularly damaged by emotional blunting because of how much joy we get from being able to connect emotionally with our surroundings.
 If we see our ability to feel and express emotions as features of our sensitivity, then emotional blunting certainly can suppress our sensitivity.

 Furthermore, emotional blunting is shown to have an impact on creativity, empathy, and even ability to cry.
-Many people see these things as components of their sensitive mind.⁷
+Many people see these things as components of their sensitive mind.

 Deciding whether these side effects are worth it involves understanding if you would lose yourself without your usual ability to feel, or if taking the medication is a needed break from emotional intensity.